dsbos/website/content/en/docs/concepts/services-networking/service.md

 If you use a {{< glossary_tooltip term_id="deployment" >}} to run your app,
 it can create and destroy Pods dynamically.

-Each Pod gets its own IP address, however in a Deployment, the set of Pods running in one moment in time could be different from the set of Pods running that application a moment later.
+Each Pod gets its own IP address; however, in a Deployment, the set of Pods running in one moment in time could be different from the set of Pods running that application a moment later.